CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-logfiles-xml.md

-# Download a log file as XML
+# REST API: Download a log file as XML

-If you want to download a logfile as XML you can send an HTTP GET request to the following URL:
+Copernica keeps logfiles which you can request with the API.
+This method can be used to download a logfile as XML using its filename.
+If you don't know the filename please see "More information" for instructions.
+To execute the method you can send an HTTP GET request to the following URL:

 `https://api.copernica.com/v1/logfiles/$filename/xml?access_token=xxxx`

+where `$filename` is the name of the file you want to request.

 ## Returned value

 An XML representation of the requested log file.
+An example is shown below.

 ```xml
 <records>